- Season & Tickets

-Volunteers are an integral part of California Ballet.
-Our staff is honored to work with individuals who give freely of their time and resources and go above and beyond to help CBC in any way they can.
-We would like to recognize one of our amazing volunteers, Noonie Thibodeau, for all of her hard work.
-Her positive attitude and talents are an inspiration to everyone.
-From all of us here at CBC, thank you Noonie!
+Volunteers are an important part of our family here at California Ballet, and we are grateful for the incredible people who give freely of their time and resources, and go above and beyond to help CBC in any way they can.
+We would like to recognize one of our amazing volunteers, Amy Craven, for all of her hard work, great ideas, and amazing enthusiasm.
+Thank you Amy, you help make great art possible!

-CBC: Tell us a little about your background.
+CBC: Tell us a little about your family.